IncredibleCake/ddnet/README.md

+This is a fork of the official DDNet project.
+Its prupose is to change the way maps work and what the server can send to the client.
+See the full description in ZMOD.md
+Beyond is the previous README.md

 [![DDraceNetwork](https://ddnet.tw/ddnet-small.png)](https://ddnet.tw) [![CircleCI Build Status](https://circleci.com/gh/ddnet/ddnet/tree/master.png)](https://circleci.com/gh/ddnet/ddnet) [![Travis CI Build Status](https://travis-ci.org/ddnet/ddnet.svg?branch=master)](https://travis-ci.org/ddnet/ddnet) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/foeer8wbynqaqqho?svg=true)](https://ci.appveyor.com/project/def-/ddnet)

 Our own flavor of DDRace, a Teeworlds mod.
 See the [website](https://ddnet.tw) for more information.